BIO WORKS PRESS EXHIBITIONS NEWS BUY NOW

 Andrew notes “As much as I’ve used tech to hack the art world, I’ve also used art to hack the tech world.”
 Her process exploits the vulnerability of tech giants and their services, and in particular search engines like Google, to create awareness of her works using the SEO-driven revenue model they promote.
 Critic Jonathan Griffin described her practice in LALA Magazine as alluding to “the Wild West possibilities of the Internet and to the scale of her artistic ambition.”

 Gretchen Andrew was born in 1988 in Los Angeles.
 She trained in London with the artist Billy Childish from 2012-2017.
-The artist joined Annka Kultys Gallery in October 2020 and her first ever gallery exhibition, Other Forms of Travel, was on view at Annka Kultys Gallery in from April to June 2021 at the gallery’s new space in London, and her work is currently featured in the gallery Summer group show AI Portraiture: Us and Them running until end of July.
-On 12 October 2021 will open her second solo museum exhibition in which will be featured her ongoing series “Map of EU“ as her new series “Contemporary Art Auction Record“.
+The artist joined ANNKA KULTYS GALLERY in October 2020.
+Her first ever gallery exhibition, Other Forms of Travel, was on view at ANNKA KULTYS GALLERY from April to June 2021 at the gallery’s new space in London, and her work was also featured in the gallery’s summer group show AI Portraiture: Us and Them.
+On 15 October 2021 she will open her second solo museum exhibition, which will feature her ongoing series “Map of The EU“ as well as her new series “Contemporary Art Auction Record“.

-The artist’s work has been the subject of additional solo or group presentations at institutions worldwide, among them Francisco Carolinum, Linz (opening in October 2021;) Annka Kultys Gallery, London (2021); KÖNIG, Berlin (2021); Monterey Museum, Monterey, CA (2020).
+The artist’s work has been the subject of additional solo or group presentations at institutions worldwide, among them Francisco Carolinum, Linz, Austria (opening 15 October 2021); ANNKA KULTYS GALLERY, London, UK (2021); KÖNIG GALERIE, Berlin, Germany (2021); Monterey Museum, Monterey, US (2020).
 In 2018 the V&A Museum released her book Search Engine Art.
 Her work has been featured in The Art Newspaper, The Washington Post, FAD, Monopol, Wirtschaftswoche, The Los Angeles Times, and The Financial Times.